wso2/docs-open-banking/en/docs/learn/dynamic-client-registration-configuration.md

 read_timeout = 3000
 ```

-10. If you are using an **API Manager at U2 level 4.0.0.102**, disable the Resident Key Manager:
+10. If you are using an **API Manager at U2 level 4.0.0.102 or above**, disable the Resident Key Manager:

     1. Open the `<APIM-HOME>/repository/conf/deployment.toml` file.
     2. Disable `[apim.key_manager]` configurations by commenting them out: